jisha9584/angel-baby/README.md

 Open [http://localhost:3000](http://localhost:3000).

-The site runs without Supabase — memories just won't persist.
-Follow `SETUP.md` to connect a real database.
+The site runs without Supabase but nothing will save.
+Follow `SETUP.md` to connect a database.

 ---

 ## Personalisation

-All personal details live in one file:
+All personal details are in one file:

 ```
 config/memorial.ts